 Wix is a beginner platform you just have to know to drag and drop and thus you can use this CMS with ease.
 Another thing is that Wix as a platform is tailored towards small business owners that are selling products no more than 300.

 Shopify on the other hand lets you sell thousands of products.
-Shopify is priced slightly higher.
-Shopify plans start at $29 whereas the Wix plan starts at $12.50 that is less than half of Shopify.
+It is priced slightly higher and the plans start at $29 whereas the Wix plan starts at $12.50 that is less than half of Shopify.

 Ease of Access

 When it comes to Ease of Access, Wix wins it.
 Because the User Interface of Wix is super-intuitive even the first-time user can find his way across the website CMS and would hardly need the help of a developer or a tech person.

 Shopify on the other hand is a tad bit difficult to use, getting acquainted with the CMS can take some time.

 On the visual front, Shopify wins it.
 Shopify has themes made exclusively for online stores since it’s a CMS used for creating online stores only.
 You wouldn’t find anyone building any other kind of business website using Shopify.